vishvAsa/kAvyam/laxyam/padyam/kokilA-sandeshaH/1_pUrvabhAgaH.md

 cry out as his heads were squeezed into a ball
 and his clutch of arms was crushed beneath the mountain[^31].
 71

+[^31]: Rāvaṇa once, irritated at finding Mount Kailāsa blocking his way, tried to uproot it. Śiva pressed his big toe down upon the mountain and thus crushed him beneath it.

 </details>
 <p class="image"><img src="images/p9.jpg" alt="Route 9" /></p>